Tony Eccles

-Tony Eccles (born 8 January 1970) is an English former professional darts player and convicted rapist.
+Tony Eccles (born 8 January 1970) is an English former professional darts player and convicted sex offender.
 Nicknamed The Viper, he played in both the British Darts Organisation (BDO) and the Professional Darts Corporation (PDC).
 He reached the quarter-finals of the BDO World Darts Championship twice and is a former winner of the Dutch Open, British Open and British Pentathlon.

 Career

 BDO career

 He made his debut in the World Championship in 2002 but only won one match in his first five visits to Lakeside.
 Having lost to Wayne Jones (2002), Erik Clarys (2003) and John Walton (2004) he notched his first ever win at the World Championship against Tony David in 2005, before falling to Vincent van der Voort in the second round.

 A first round loss again followed to Per Laursen in 2006, but his best run at the event came in 2007 when he progressed to the quarter finals before losing 4–5 to Mervyn King.
 Tony led King 3–0 but found himself 4–3 down before taking the match into the deciding set, which he lost.

 He has had some success in some British Darts Organisation Open events away from the television cameras.

 In 2005, he won the Dutch Open, England Open and Sweden Open and in 2006 took the Norway Open and successfully defended his Sweden Open title.
 He has maintained a high world ranking as a result of these performances, which helped him to be seeded five for the World Championship in 2006 and four in 2007.

 In April 2007, he won the Norway Open for the second successive year.